NextronSystems/asgard-manual/usage/appendix.rst

 the ``Administrative`` folder and select ``Launch Binary``.

-We will be requested to put in a binary, please use the binary name we gathered/created in step `Sign the new agents`_ and click Launch.
+We will be requested to put in a binary, please use the binary name we gathered/created in step :ref:`usage/appendix:Sign the new agents in order to be able to distribute them via GRR` and click Launch.

 .. figure:: ../images/migrate8.png
-   :target: ../_images/migrate8.png
    :alt: Launch Binary

    Launch Binary

-The used binary name was extracted from step 7.2.2.2.4.
+The used binary name was extracted from step :ref:`usage/appendix:Sign the new agents in order to be able to distribute them via GRR`.
 In this example ``aff4:/asgardv1.nextron/asgard2-agent-windows-amd64.exe``

 .. figure:: ../images/migrate9.png
-   :target: ../_images/migrate9.png
    :alt: Confirmation after launching the binary

    Confirmation after launching the binary